 Moving Your Career Forward

 Are you ready to build the skills needed to succeed across multiple industries in business?
 Marquette University’s online Master in Management (MiM) program will introduce you to cutting-edge management strategies and practices, focusing your training on the human element of business and corporate responsibility.
-Not sure if the MiM is for you?
-Check out the job prospects and salaries for an MBA degree to see if our online MBA is a better fit.
 Apply today and join the next generation of business leaders.